ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 The Verifier is provided with an appropriate trust anchor, or provided with a database of public keys (rather than certificates), or even carefully secured lists of symmetric keys.
 The nature of how the Verifier manages to validate the signatures produced by the Attester is critical to the secure operation an Attestation system, but is not the subject of standardization within this architecture.

-The Verifier trusts (or more specifically, the Verifier's security policy is written in a way that configures the Verifier to trust) a manufacturer, or the manufacturer's hardware, so as to be able to appraise the trustworthiness of that manufacturer's devices.
-In solutions with weaker security, a Verifier might be configured to implicitly trust firmware or even software (e.g., a hypervisor).
-That is, it might appraise the trustworthiness of an application component, operating system component, or service under the assumption that information provided about it by the lower-layer hypervisor or firmware is true.
-A stronger level of assurance of security comes when information can be vouched for by hardware or by ROM code, especially if such hardware is physically resistant to hardware tampering.
-The component that is implicitly trusted is often referred to as a root of trust.

 A conveyance protocol that provides authentication and integrity protection can be used to convey unprotected Evidence, assuming the following properties exists: